zqubit/334f21/MidtermProject2/README.md

 In this part of midterm project, you are going to implement the **mining** module of Bitcoin client.
 The mining module, or miner, will produce blocks that solve proof-of-work puzzle.

+## Special Notifications

+One of the dependencies (namely, `net2`) had a bug until version `0.2.36`.
+This bug may lead to TCP port binding failures, which would show the following error message in the terminal when you run `cargo run`:
+> `ERROR - P2P server error: Invalid argument (os error 22)`

+To prevent the above error, make sure your `Cargo.toml` is up to date ([see the latest file here](https://github.com/zqubit/334f21/blob/master/Cargo.toml#L24)).
+This ensures that you have the working version of `net2`.

 ## Repository management and submission

 1. We suggest you to continue to work on your repo of midterm project.